 In stark contrast to detention centers, DASH Network provides individuals and families with dignified housing in a reputable apartment complex in downtown Fort Worth (not named here to protect resident’s privacy).
 Residents receive fully furnished apartments, complete with toiletries and sanitation supplies.
 In addition, we provide food from local food banks and churches, grocery volunteers, and donated gift cards.
 Children have access to local public schools, benefiting their mental, emotional, and social health.
 Furthermore, we employ a full time social worker, who assists residents in finding local resources for things such as medical care, clothes, and mental health services.
 Read about our full spectrum of services here.

-Interestingly enough, DASH Network costs 79% less per individual than ICE detention centers.
+Interestingly enough, DASH Network costs 78% less per individual than ICE detention centers.
 ICE facilities cost $133.99 a day per adult according to DHS.
-It costs DASH, on the other hand, around $25 per day to give asylum seekers a much higher quality of care.10
+It costs DASH, on the other hand, $28 per day to give asylum seekers an exponentially higher quality of care.10

 Some argue in favor of detention, suggesting that freeing asylum seekers leads to missed court appointments and other delinquencies, but this was proved untrue: